greendra8/EvieChat/README.md

 ```
 4. Go to your browser extensions page
 5. Enable developer mode
-6. Drag the root folder onto the page
+6. Drag the root folder (ext) onto the page